alpacahq/user-docs/content/trading-on-alpaca/account-plans.md

 both your paper trading and your real money brokerage account.
 All accounts are opened as margin accounts.
 Accounts with $2,000 or more equity will have access to margin trading and short selling.

-**Individual Taxable Account**
+**For U.S. Residents: Individual Taxable Account**

 Alpaca Securities LLC supports individual taxable brokerage accounts.
 At this time, we do not support retirement accounts.

+**For Non-U.S. Residents: Invite Only Beta**

+We started an invite-only beta program for non-U.S. residents to open live-trading accounts.
+Due to the nature of this beta program, there are several restrictions including that the Alpaca Securities LLC brokerage is available internationally on a limited basis for "non-solicited" customers* only (* Any customer onboarding for live brokerage must electronically sign a Non-Solicitation Agreement certifying that the customer was not directly solicited to open a live brokerage account and must indicate how they became aware of Alpaca).

+Although we are working to remove certain restrictions that we have with today’s beta program, we start sending invites to the users who are okay with **$30,000 initial funding** and **using international-wire transfer to deposit funds** (This beta program does not support TransferWise or Revolut.
+ACH does not work with a bank account outside the US).
+Please read [this announcement](https://alpaca.markets/blog/business-brokerage-account-beta/) to learn more about the beta program.

+Please fill out [this form](https://forms.gle/vV96nn5zFBtHSrfU9) to be on the invite list.

 {{< hash-link business>}}
-**Business Account**
+**For Business Entities Globally: Business Trading Account**

+We are currently running an invite-only beta program for the business trading account.
+This business trading account is prepared for business entities that intend to use Alpaca for trading purposes, but not for building apps/services.
+If you are ready to start integration and build apps using Alpaca API, please read [Build Apps/Services with Alpaca](https://alpaca.markets/docs/build-apps_services-with-alpaca/).

-We support select business accounts for U.S. and non-U.S. residents.
-There's no charge to open a business account, but it does have a **$30,000 account minimum**.
+Today’s beta program accepts select US Corporations, LLCs, and we continue to expand the coverage of eligible business entity types.
+There's no charge to open a business trading account, but it does have a **$30,000 account minimum**.
 Additionally, please note that business accounts are considered professional data subscribers for which we currently are **unable** to provide Polygon's consolidated market data.
-You would still have access to our free IEX real-time data, but if you wanted a consolidated market data feed, you'd need to obtain this through another provider.
+You would still have access to [Alpaca Data API](https://alpaca.markets/docs/trading-on-alpaca/market-data/), but if you wanted a consolidated market data feed, you'd need to obtain this through another provider.
+Please read [this announcement](https://alpaca.markets/blog/business-brokerage-account-beta/) to learn more about the beta program.

-Hedge funds, RIAs, app developers, and service providers, please [complete the form](https://docs.google.com/forms/d/e/1FAIpQLScH_5wylQNILGedoS_mAS7-djbU24hDqaOERMLiBVRRn9IaJA/viewform?usp=sf_link) if you are interested in opening a business account (currently available by invite-only).
-You can also [read more](https://medium.com/automation-generation/trading-through-a-business-account-at-alpaca-6ccb79709797) about some of the entities we support.

-**Account for non-U.S. residents?**

-We've begun collecting interest from non-U.S. residents seeking commission-free U.S. stock trading.
-Please voice your interest by [completing this form](https://forms.gle/umPhEzWtUEuHAuVVA).
+Please [complete this form](https://docs.google.com/forms/d/e/1FAIpQLScH_5wylQNILGedoS_mAS7-djbU24hDqaOERMLiBVRRn9IaJA/viewform?usp=sf_link) to get on the list to receve an invite.

 ## Paper Only Account vs Brokerage Account Features